puripuri2100/opam-file-rs/README.md

 # Convert to a OPAM file format.

-A data structure can be converted to a OPAM file format by `value::format_opam_file`.
+A data structure can be converted to an OPAM file format by `value::format_opam_file`.

 ```rust
 use opam_file_rs;